intuitive-robots/gello_software_irl/README.md

 **Quick Summary**:

 1. Add [Idler](https://www.robotis.us/fpx330-h101-4pcs-set/) to joints 2 and 4, use short motor screws instead of the shorter packaged screws to mount on the arm parts. *Hint*: Use tape to fixate Idler and remove later, makes screwing in easier.
-2. Screw motors and parts together
+2. Screw motors and parts together (dont forget the spring for the gripper!)
-3. Attach wires
+3. Attach cables from base to top (see section Initial Configuration)
 4. Assemble controller according to manual
 5. Attach 1 spring to joint 2 and 1 to joint 4